crankmanser/sphec-meter/Architectural_Blueprint.md

 * **Asynchronous Request Queues:** Used for slow or blocking operations.
 The `sdTask` uses a queue to receive file requests, decoupling other tasks from slow SD card I/O.
 * **Mutex-Protected Shared Data:** A central `GlobalDataModel` struct, protected by a FreeRTOS mutex, will hold the latest aggregated and processed sensor data for thread-safe access by any task.
 This prevents race conditions and is superior to critical sections for inter-task resource sharing.
+* **Session-Based Timestamps**: To ensure efficient and consistent logging, a global timestamp string is generated once at boot by the `RtcManager`.
+This `g_sessionTimestamp` is then used by all other modules for file naming, providing a unique ID for each power-on session without requiring constant hardware access.

 ### 1.3.
 Key Constraints